nitosan/GearVRf-docs/docs/tutorials/play_with_3d_models.md

 ## How to load 3D models

 The first step of loading a 3D model into your VR app is to place it correctly.
-Please make sure to copy the files to following path.
+Please make sure to copy the files to the following path.

 1. Copy `trex_mesh.fbx` into `app/src/main/res/raw`
 1. Copy `trex_tex_diffuse` into `app/src/main/res/drawable-xxxhdpi`